vijayanajay/simplest/docs/data-models.md

         import uuid
         return v or str(uuid.uuid4())

+    - **Provide clear initial setup instructions:** Add notes on automated validation and setup for environment variables and configuration files to ensure seamless integration during spike phases.

 ### ReportData

 -   **Description:** Structure of the data object passed to the reporting engine to generate various output formats (HTML, Markdown, CSV).